How to Make Your Own Hard Cider

 First, let’s run through the brewing vocabulary.
 “Racking”, for instance, isn’t about grouping balls on a pool table—not when we’re talking hard cider.

-Auto siphon starter Has nothing to do with cars and gasoline.
+Auto siphon starter - Has nothing to do with cars and gasoline.
 This handy tool gets the siphon going from one jug to another, and in brewing you’ll be siphoning repeatedly.
-We like this mini size for cider in 1 gallon jugs.

-If you want to be bare bones and small scale in cider making, then start with our 1 gallon jug and its Stopper No. 6, the Mini auto siphon, an airlock, Nottingham yeast or Lalvin EC-1118 yeast, Star San sanitizer, and go to your local hardware store for 5 feet of food grade plastic hose that is 5/16” inside and 7/16” outside (or wait until your Mini auto siphon arrives and fit the hose to that).
+If you want to be bare bones and small scale in cider making, then start with 1 gallon jug with stopper, an auto siphon, an airlock, yeast, sanitizer, and go to your local hardware store for 5 feet of food grade plastic hose that is 5/16” inside and 7/16” outside (or wait until your auto siphon arrives and fit the hose to that).

 In our hard cider video Tricia is brewing still, dry cider.
-Watch the video (or read the transcript just below it) for the basic steps of making hard cider.
+Watch the video for the basic steps of making hard cider.

 We wanted to give you additional directions for making other kinds of hard cider: still, sweet hard cider and both dry and sweet sparkling hard cider.